AVM Treatment Options

 - CyberKnife Radiosurgery – A non-invasive therapeutic approach often used to treat small AVMs that haven’t ruptured is radiosurgery, in which a beam of highly focused radiation is aimed directly on the AVM and damages the walls of the blood vessels making up the lesion.
 Orange County CyberKnife utilizes the newest technology in radiosurgery – the CyberKnife Radiosurgery System – to effectively treat AVMs.
 CyberKnife combines a flexible robotic arm with state-of-the-art imaging system to pinpoint the exact location of the AVM minimizing damage to surrounding tissue or organs.
 The flexibility allows CyberKnife to reach AVMs at hundreds of different angles.
 Over the course of the next several months, the irradiated vessels gradually degenerate and eventually close, leading to the resolution of the AVM.

 Find Out More About CyberKnife Treatment of AVMs

 If you want to learn more about the CyberKnife Radiosurgery System at Orange County CyberKnife and how it can treat your AVM, reach out to our medical oncology experts by phone at (714) 962-7100 or by completing our convenient online appointment form.
-Our cancer specialists are ready to answer all of your questions in detail and your first phone consultation is free.
-You can trust the specialists at Orange County to provide individualized treatment for your AVM.
-Call today.
+Our cancer specialists are ready to answer all of your questions in detail, and you can trust the specialists at Orange County to provide individualized treatment for your AVM.
+Call today!